In this post, we’ll cover YouTube SEO strategies that every clinic owner, from beginner to advanced, must know!

 You have to think of YouTube as a separate search engine from Google.
 Because, well, it is.

 YouTube videos and channels don’t drive much traffic from Google organic searches.
 Meaning it’s not as likely that your video will rank high on Google Search as it would on YouTube.
-Google just doesn’t display as many videos in the top spots, whereas YouTube only displays videos.
-So, think of them separately.
-But don’t worry, the more visibility your video has on YouTube, the more likely you are to get organic traffic to your website, and that makes you get recognized by Google, too.
+While Google displays videos in the top spots when they see fit, YouTube only displays videos.
+So, think of them separately because they differ.

 How Does YouTube Rank Videos?